queer-community-allies/queer-community-allies/projects/index.md

 ## Community Swag

 We love sharing swag from our neighbor organizations!
-Thank you Pride Center, Equality Utah, and Encircle for giving us calendars, chapstick, stickers, pamphlets, flags, glow bracelets, and more to distribute to our teens and at local events.
+Thank you Pride Center, HRC Utah, Equality Utah, and Encircle for giving us calendars, chapstick, stickers, pamphlets, flags, glow bracelets, and more to distribute to our teens and at local events.
 We love seeing rainbow swag around town, from any group!
 Check out our Queer Community Allies swag collection at [QueerCommunityAllies at Zazzle.com](https://www.zazzle.com/store/queercommunityallies).

 ## Dream Project: GSA Meet